XpiritBV/BlazorBicepWorkshop/Lab3-Bicep.md

   ```

 ## <a name="publishcode"></a> Publish your code to Azure
-Publishing the Blazor app to your App Service Plan can be done using the below command.
+Publish the Blazor app to your App Service Plan by using this command:

 ```
 az webapp deploy --resource-group rg-blazorbicepworkshop-tst-001 --name app-blazor-tst-001 --src-path package.zip